ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/export-view-audit-log-records.md

    ![In the AuditData column, click the expand icon](media/JSONTransformExpandIcon.png)

-   A partial list of the properties in the JSON object is displayed.
+   A partial list of the properties in the JSON objects in the **AuditData** column is displayed.

-7. To display all the properties in the JSON object, click **Load more**.
+7. Click **Load more** to display all properties in the JSON objects in the **AuditData** column.

    ![Click Load more to display all properties in JSON object](media/JSONTransformLoadJSONProperties.png)

    You can unselect the checkbox next to any property that you don't want to include.
 Eliminating columns that aren't useful for your investigation is a good way to reduce the amount of data displayed in the audit log.

    > [!NOTE]
-   > The JSON properties displayed in the previous screenshot are based on the properties found in **AuditData** column from the first 1,000 rows in the CSV file.
+   > The JSON properties displayed in the previous screenshot (after you click **Load more**) are based on the properties found in the **AuditData** column from the first 1,000 rows in the CSV file.
 If there are different JSON properties in records after the first 1,000 rows, these properties (and a corresponding column) won't be included when the **AuditData** column is split into multiple columns.
 To help prevent this, consider re-running the audit log search and narrow the search criteria so that fewer records are returned.
-Another workaround is to filter items in the **Operations** to reduce the number of rows before transform the JSON object in the **AuditData** column.
+Another workaround is to filter items in the **Operations** column to reduce the number of rows (before you perform step 5 above) before transforming the JSON object in the **AuditData** column.

 8. Do one of the following things to format the title of the columns that are added for each JSON property that's selected.